 Myths, urban legends, and rumors are constantly being created and spread about video games and the development behind them.
-While some are quickly disproven, others continue to live on with the help of the community.
+While some are quickly disproved, others continue to live on with the help of the community.

 Over the years there have been some notable video game myths that won’t seem to die.
 In this article, we’re going to showcase ten video game myths that are still being spread talked about today.
+It’s a bit tough ranking down myths so forgive us if you don’t particularly like how its ranked below.
+But with that said, we would love to hear some myths you particular enjoy that could make its way on the list.

 Creating and exploring worlds within Minecraft is rather endless and it’s easy sinking countless hours into this procedurally generated video game title.
-Not to mention the game support online gameplay where players can share their creations with others along with partaking in makeshift game modes such as hide-and-seek.
+Not to mention the game supports online gameplay where players can share their creations with others along with partaking in makeshift game modes such as hide-and-seek.

 With such a massive following and endless exploration available within the game, it was only going to be a matter of time before myths and urban legends started to make their way across online forums and YouTube videos.